Introduction to Women Writers

 Grading options: A-F (default), P-NP, audit

-Explores women's writings and literary theory from diverse places and historical periods.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Explores women’s writings and literary theory from diverse places and historical periods.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion students will be able to:

 - Identify and discuss the role of gender in shaping texts as a product of a culture and or historical moment.

 - Recognize and articulate the significance of women’s writing on individual and cultural experiences within specific cultures and historical eras.

 - Challenge cultural norms and limits of analysis to create a richer experience of the texts, including multiple interpretations.